Docker Machine overviewEstimated reading time: 4 minutes

 docker run hello-world, and so forth.

 Machine was the only way to run Docker on Mac or Windows previous to Docker v1.12.
-Starting with the beta program and Docker v1.12, Docker for Mac and Docker for Windows are available as native apps and the better choice for this use case on newer desktops and laptops.
+Starting with the beta program and Docker v1.12, Docker Desktop for Mac and Docker Desktop for Windows are available as native apps and the better choice for this use case on newer desktops and laptops.
 We encourage you to try out these new apps.
-The installers for Docker for Mac and Docker for Windows include Docker Machine, along with Docker Compose.
+The installers for Docker Desktop for Mac and Docker Desktop for Windows include Docker Machine, along with Docker Compose.

 Why should I use it?